 - a.
-SCW Program revenues received by the District, Municipalities, and Project Developers will be required to be held in separate interest-bearing accounts and not combined with other funds.
-Interest earned on SCW Program revenues will be required to be used for SCW Projects in the Watershed Area Steering Committee or Municipality in which it was earned, consistent with the requirements of the SCW Program. - b.
-Municipalities, Project Developers, and the District will be required to retain, for a period of seven (7) years after Project completion, all records necessary in accordance with Generally Accepted Accounting Principles to determine the amounts expended, and eligibility of Projects.
-Municipalities and Project Developers, upon demand by authorized representatives of the District will be required to make such records available for examination and review or audit by the District or its authorized representative.
-Records shall include: accounting records, written policies and procedures, contract files, original estimates, correspondence, change order files including documentation covering negotiated settlements, invoices, and any other supporting evidence deemed necessary to substantiate charges related to SCW Program funds and expenditures. - c.
-At all reasonable times, Municipalities and Project Developers will be required to permit the Chief Engineer, or his or her authorized representative, to examine all Projects that were erected, constructed, implemented, operated, or maintained using SCW Program revenues.
-Municipalities and Watershed Area Steering Committees will be required to permit the authorized representative, including the Auditor, to examine, review or audit, and transcribe any and all audit reports, other reports, books, accounts, papers, maps, and other records that relate to Projects funded with revenues from the SCW Program. - d.
-Municipalities will be subject to an independent audit of their use of SCW Program funds not less than once every five (5) years.
+SCW Program revenues received by the District, Municipalities, and Infrastructure Program Project Developers will be required to be held in separate interest-bearing accounts and not combined with other funds.
+Interest earned from each account shall be used by the account holder only for eligible expenditures consistent with the requirements of the SCW Program. - b.
+Municipalities, Infrastructure Program Project Developers, and the District will be required to retain, for a period of seven (7) years after Project completion, all records necessary in accordance with Generally Accepted Accounting Principles to determine the amounts expended, and eligibility of Projects.
+Municipalities and Infrastructure Program Project Developers, upon demand by authorized representatives of the District will be required to make such records available for examination and review or audit by the District or its authorized representative.
+Records shall include: accounting records, written policies and procedures, contract files, original estimates, correspondence, change order files including documentation covering negotiated settlements, invoices, and any other supporting evidence deemed necessary to substantiate charges related to SCW Program funds and expenditures.

+- c.
+At all reasonable times, Municipalities and Infrastructure Program Project Developers will be required to permit the Chief Engineer, or his or her authorized representative, to examine all Projects that were erected, constructed, implemented, operated, or maintained using SCW Program revenues.
+Municipalities and Watershed Area Steering Committees will be required to permit the authorized representative, including the Auditor, to examine, review or audit, and transcribe any and all audit reports, other reports, books, accounts, papers, maps, and other records that relate to Projects and Programs funded with revenues from the SCW Program. - d.
+Municipalities will be subject to an independent audit of their use of SCW Program funds not less than once every three (3) years.
 Municipal audits are to be funded with Municipal Program funds. - e.
-Project Developers will be subject to an independent audit upon completion of the Project.
+Infrastructure Program Project Developers will be subject to an independent audit upon completion of the Project.
 Additional interim audits may be conducted.
-Project Developer audits are to be funded with Regional Program funds. - f.
-District will be subject to an independent audit of their use of SCW Program funds not less than once every five (5) years.
+Infrastructure Program Project Developer audits are to be funded with Regional Program funds. - f.
+District will be subject to an independent audit of their use of SCW Program funds not less than once every three (3) years.